TheRicky2061/TestCase/README.md

 * test_user_has_no_folder.py
 * test_create_subfolders.py

 ## Running the tests

-To run a test, first make sure that you are inside the testing directory(The same directory this readme is in).
+To run a test, first make sure that you are inside the "testing" directory(The same directory this readme is in).
 To run a specific test, run the following command from the terminal.
 ```
 python -m unittest test.test_to_run
 ```